edit: added section on majoritarian democracies as well as some small edits

 I have written an entire article on Morality vs Religion which is based on an analysis of conservative vs liberal psychology using morale psychology as its base.
 Please take a gander at this to get a better understanding of its effects on decision making.

 Money in Politics and Moving the Democratic Party to the Center

 The factor that has drastically affected the Democratic Party the most directly is the power of corporate money, especially with the horrible Citizens United Supreme Court decision which effectively has allowed unlimited personal and private spending in elections because the Supreme Court has ruled that corporations, which are run and operated by people, shall be considered a legal persons with respect to elections, and limiting how much they can spend to influence an election is a violation of the corporate-person’s rights to free speech.
 Our electoral system runs on corporate money to fund their reelection campaigns so corporate donors and their large cash reserves have a powerful effect on our politicians and their policies – ie no money from corporations or the rich then no reelection for them.
 There was even a long term Princeton study that stated that our representatives do not care about public opinion unless you are rich (The Young Turk’s coverage).
 Here it is shown, plain as day, the subversive results of money in politics resulting in the suppression of the will of the people.
-With unlimited money able to be spent in elections by corporations effectively giving them more of a voice than you or I since we can only cast one vote to have our voice hear, while they may spend millions on lobbying congress and on commercials to influence the public for their candidate.
+With unlimited money able to be spent in elections by corporations effectively giving them more of a voice than you or I since we can only cast one vote to have our voice heard, while they may spend millions on lobbying congress and on commercials to influence the public for their candidate.

 Progressives not having a Voice and Third Party Suppression